The Fizz announce new album

-The Fizz have announced new album 'Smoke + Mirrors' which is set to be released on March 6.
+The Fizz have announced new album 'Smoke and Mirrors' which is set to be released on March 6.

-The group - made up of Bucks Fizz founding members Cheryl Baker, Jay Aston and Mike Nolan - have unveiled their third offering, which follows the release of 2017's 'The F-Z of Pop' - their first in 30 years - 2018's festive LP 'Christmas With The Fizz', and 2012's 'Fame and Fortune?'.
+The group - made up of Bucks Fizz founding members Cheryl Baker, Jay Aston and Mike Nolan - have unveiled their third LP under their new name, which follows the release of 2017's 'The F-Z of Pop' - their first in 30 years - 2018's festive LP 'Christmas With The Fizz', and 2012's 'Fame and Fortune?'.

-The trio have once again teamed up with Mike Stock, of the iconic songwriting outfit Stock Aitken Waterman - who were known for penning hits for the likes of Kylie Minogue and Rick Astley - on the new tracks.
+The trio have once again teamed up with Mike Stock, of the iconic songwriting and producing trio Stock Aitken Waterman - who were known for penning hits for the likes of Kylie Minogue, Jason Donovan and Rick Astley - on the new tracks.

 The record was delayed after Jay's battle with mouth cancer, but her bandmate Mike has insisted she's fighting fit.